photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 This means you have 64 GB of swap and don't need to add more.
 [Learn how much you need.](https://opensource.com/article/18/9/swap-space-linux-systems)

-Otherwise, run these commands to permanently add 4 GB of swap (or more depending on how much physical memory you have):
+Otherwise, run these commands(one by one, do not copy-paste the whole block) to permanently add 4 GB of swap (or more depending on how much physical memory you have):

 ```bash
 sudo -i